 Students may earn both the bachelor's and master's degrees in five years through an accelerated 4+1 program.
-Students who have applied and been accepted into the graduate Integrated Marketing Communication program begin classes toward the master's dgree in their fourth year while completing undergraduate requirements.
+Students who have applied and been accepted into the graduate Integrated Marketing Communications program begin classes toward the master's degree in their fourth year while enrolled as undergraduate students completing undergraduate requirements.
 They then finish the graduate program in their fifth year.
-This program is available for Integrated Marketing Communications and is open to any undergraduate major in the University
+This program is available for Integrated Marketing Communications and is open to any undergraduate major in the University.